magnus-madsen/advprog/src/week1.md

 Happy(x) :- Loves(x, y), Loves(y, x).
 ```

-What are all the possible the interpretations?
+What are all the possible interpretations?

 **Hint**: There are many.
 You may want to write them up in a table.